-ReWalk's current and near-term market opportunities include providing a solution for persons with spinal cord injury that can be used in the clinic and/or home settings, and a solution for therapists to use during stroke rehabilitation in their clinics.
+Current and near-term market opportunities include providing a solution for persons with spinal cord injury that can be used in the clinic and/or home settings.
 For persons with spinal cord injury, confinement to a wheelchair can cause severe physical and psychological deterioration, resulting in bad health, poor quality of life, low self-esteem, and high medical expenses.
 In addition, the secondary medical consequences of paralysis can include difficulty with bowel and urinary tract function, osteoporosis, loss of lean mass, gain in fat mass, insulin resistance, diabetes, and heart disease.
 The cost of treating these conditions is substantial.
-The National Spinal Cord Injury Statistical Center, or the NSCISC, estimates that complications related to paraplegia cost, excluding indirect costs such as losses in wages, fringe benefits and productivity, approximately \$500,000 in the first-year post-injury and significant additional amounts over the course of an individual's lifetime.
-Further, secondary complications related to spinal cord injury can reduce life expectancies for spinal cord injury, or SCI, patients.
+The National Spinal Cord Injury Statistical Center (the "NSCISC") estimates that complications related to paraplegia cost, excluding indirect costs such as losses in wages, fringe benefits and productivity, approximately \$500,000 in the first-year post-injury and significant additional amounts over the course of an individual's lifetime.
+Further, secondary complications related to spinal cord injury can reduce life expectancies for SCI patients.
 The young average age at time of injury and significant remaining life expectancy, the likelihood of living at home and lifetime cost of treatment highlight the need for an out-of-hospital solution with demonstrated health and social benefits.

-The NSCISC estimates as of 2020 that there were 294,000 people in the United States living with spinal cord injury, or SCI, with an annual incidence of approximately 17,810 new cases per year.
-Approximately 44,000 of such patients are veterans and are eligible for medical care and other benefits from the VA.
+The NSCISC estimates according to their 2021 report that there were 296,000 people in the United States living with SCI, with an annual incidence of approximately 17,900 new cases per year.
+According to the VA data there are approximately 42,000 of such patients are veterans and are eligible for medical care and other benefits from the VA out of which 27,000 are receiving treatment annually.
 With 25 VA spinal cord injury centers, the VA has the largest single network of spinal cord injury care in the United States.